pennersr/django-allauth/docs/installation.rst

         ...
     )

-If you are running Django 1.8+, you can specify the context like so:
+    # If you are running Django 1.8+, specify the context processors
+    # as follows:
     TEMPLATES = [
         {
             'BACKEND': 'django.template.backends.django.DjangoTemplates',